Which Countertop Lasts Longer in Florida Kitchens?

 Quartz: Best for Indoor Kitchens

-Quartz is an engineered stone made from crushed quartz mixed with resin and pigments.
-It is non-porous, which means it does not absorb moisture, and it resists stains, mold, and mildew.
+Quartz is an engineered stone made from roughly 90–93% crushed natural quartz crystals bound together with resins and pigments.
+It is highly durable and non-porous, meaning it does not absorb moisture and resists stains, mold, and mildew without requiring regular sealing.
 This makes it perfect for Florida’s humid indoor kitchens.
-Quartz is very durable, scratch-resistant, and has a modern, sleek look with uniform patterns.

 Granite: Best for Outdoor or Sun-Exposed Kitchens